tskit-dev/msprime/docs/interchange.rst

-*Note:* as things are going along we do *not* have to ``compute_mutation_parents``, which is nice, because this is a nontrivial step that requires constructin all the trees along the genome.
+*Note:* as things are going along we do *not* have to ``compute_mutation_parents``, which is nice, because this is a nontrivial step that requires construction all the trees along the sequence.
 Computing mutation parents only has to happen before the final (output) step.

 This is OK as long as the forwards-time simulation outputs things in order by when